Joyce Jordan, M.D.: Plot

 The program's national network debut was May 30, 1938, on CBS as Joyce Jordan, Girl Interne.
 It had first been test-marketed for 21 weeks in 1937 on three stations in New England.
 On June 28, 1937, it was moved to WEAF in New York City, New York, to be carried on four stations.

 The name changed to Joyce Jordan, M.D. in 1942 after the title character passed her medical exams and became employed at a "large city hospital."

 Radio historian John Dunning wrote in his book On the Air: The Encyclopedia of Old-Time Radio, that despite some changes in plot, "the theme of a woman's difficulty in a man's world remained."
 In the early episodes, Dr. Jordan had to choose between a variety of suitors.
 On the February 19, 1940, episode, she married foreign correspondent Paul Sherwood, who was her patient.
 Later, she had to deal with her husband's "bitter and neurotic sister."
 She also had to struggle with the demands of being a physician and a wife.

 After graduating from her internship, Dr. Jordan was a surgeon at Hotchkiss Memorial Hospital in a mythical place named Preston.
 Dr. Jordan's motto, as spoken at the beginning of each episode, was "The sick in body, I try to heal; the sick in soul, I try to comfort; For to everyone — rich or poor, young or old — a doctor's hand is a helping hand."

 From the beginning, Brown and Funt sought to make the stories in the program more realistic than what listeners might have heard in other medically themed soap operas.
 Dr. Jordan never performed an operation on the program, never worked with experimental medicine and avoided psychological elements.

 As time went on, Dr. Jordan's role morphed from active participant in the episodes to one that Jim Cox, in his book The Great Radio Soap Operas, described as "hostess of her long-running program, merely narrating the stories ..."

+In 1948, Procter & Gamble contemplated merging Joyce Jordan, M.D. with its Road of Life program to create a single half-hour show.
+Combining scripts was found to be feasible, but the idea was dropped because the sponsor and the advertising agencies for the two programs "found that the commercial copy for the two products, Dreft and Duz, could not be suitably handled" in the proposed version.